We make a web-based help desk for teams that insist on a delightful customer experience.More about the product

 If your company has the resources to send gift cards, by all means do it.
 The card can be as small as a $5 Starbucks card or as generous as a $100 gift card to a restaurant that gets rave reviews.
 This is another great opportunity to use your database intelligence to give a gift that’s personalized to their tastes.

 If you’re a B2B business, partner up!
-Gift each others’ products or services to customers—a give-and-take that’s fruitful for both businesses.
+We love to gift our customers’ products (like Blue Bottle Coffee!) and services to other customers — a give-and-take that’s fruitful for everyone involved.

 Give frequent customers that VIP feeling with an invitation-only after-hours event in your store.
 Let them shop for an extra few hours after normal store hours and provide drinks and snacks.
-To create an even more memorable setting, invite your favorite local singing talent to set up in a corner of the store and entertain your guests.
-They’ll be no doubt in these customers’ minds that they are valued by your business.
+To create an even more memorable setting, invite your favorite local musical talent to set up in a corner of the store and entertain your guests.
+There’ll be no doubt in these customers’ minds that your business values them.

 For an extra-special evening, donate a percent of purchases from the event to charity.